thanhtbt/Tensor_Tracking/README.md

 ## DEMO

 + Run files "demo_ACP_xyz.m" and "demo_ATD_xyz" for synthetic data.
-+ Run "demo_real_video_tracking_completion.m" for a practical applications of online tensor completion.
++ Run "demo_real_video_tracking_completion.m" for a practical application of online tensor completion.
 Video datasets can be downloaded from Releases

 ## State-of-the-art algorithms for comparison